Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 ### Linting Configuration

 - ESLint `import/order` rule is disabled project-wide (`.eslintrc.json`) to prevent import ordering from blocking builds and deployments while other rules still enforce code quality with `--max-warnings=0`.
+- Overlay callback signatures now prefix intentionally unused parameters with `_` to comply with the `no-unused-vars` rule pattern while keeping type/shape compatibility with the KLineChart library.

 ### State Persistence